Neighborhoods of Milwaukee: Cold Spring Park

-Cold Spring Park is a small neighborhood near the Miller Brewing Company on the west side.
+Cold Spring Park is a small neighborhood near the Miller Brewing Company on the city's west side.
 Cold Spring Park has been around since the mid-19th century.
 It is named for a natural spring that was found in the northwest corner of the neighborhood (then bounded by 27th Street, 35th Street, West Juneau Avenue, and Vliet Street).
 As far as crime, Cold Spring Park is a rather calm area, as opposed to other nearby sections of Milwaukee.

 In 1852, Cold Spring Park was the site of the Wisconsin State Agricultural Society fair and exhibition.
 During the American Civil War, Cold Spring Park became Camp Washburn, housing the 2nd Cavalry, 30th Infantry, and the 39th Regiment.
 After the Civil War, Cold Spring Park once again became a race track.
 A race that was commemorated by Currier and Ives depicted an 1871 record breaking race by the mare Goldsmith Maid, with a time of 2 minutes and 17 seconds.

 Adjacent to Cold Spring Park was the Cold Spring House, a hotel which housed visitors and drivers for the races.
 It was notorious for its gambling, cockfights, courtesans and dances.
 At the close of the 19th century, Milwaukee saw a population boom, prompting two new streets in Cold Spring Park; Highland Boulevard (1896) and McKinley Boulevard (1906).

 Cold Spring Park initially drew German-American residents of the moderate to upper income scale.
 The upper end residing primarily on Highland and McKinley.
 Highland Boulevard, Juneau Avenue, and McKinley Boulevard are designated as historical streets by the City of Milwaukee.

 Historic Concordia District

 Historic Concordia District is an area between 27th Street, 35th St, Wisconsin Avenue, and Highland Boulevard on Milwaukee's near west side.
 It is the home of both a local historic district and many nationally registered historic properties, such as the Tripoli Shrine Temple.
 Many Victorian homes in the neighborhood have been converted into bed and breakfasts.
 Notable homes include the 1850s Tower House and 1860s Col. Theodore Yates residence.
 Several private residences are opened to the public each year on the Saturday of Fathers Day weekend for a home tour by Historic Concordia Neighbors Inc.

-Concordia college (now known as Concordia University) was located in the neighborhood for 100 years, until 1983.
+Concordia College (now known as Concordia University) was located in the neighborhood for 100 years, until 1983.
 The college's former facilities, between 31st and 33rd streets and State St. and Highland Blvd., are now home to the Indian Community School.